\"Writing.Com

 "But you may not be aware, "Dave continued, "of the strange noises heard in the middle of the night, the noises that began not long after we moved in."

-"Sorry folks.
+"The noises started not long after we moved in," Dave said, restarting his narrative.
+On cue, Bill stood up and said, "Sorry, folks.
 Nature calls.
 I will be back in a few minutes.
 Don't wait on my account," he said as he walked toward the bunkhouse.

 The plan?
 Bill would walk through to the door on the other side of the bunkhouse and exit as quietly as possible.
-He would then swing wide of the vehicles to come up in the dark, just behind the fire pit, but far enough away to remain in darkness.
+He would then swing wide of the vehicles to come up in the dark, just behind the fire pit but far enough away to remain in darkness.
 Once there, he would wait for the verbal cue and then scream at the top of his lungs.
 We were both sure there would be pandemonium and craziness to follow.

 "One night, in the summer of the first year we had lived there," Dave began again as he relived the memory.
 "Diana and I were asleep upstairs.
-I don't remember exactly what time it was, somewhere around two or three in the morning.
+I don't remember exactly what time it was, but it was somewhere around two or three in the morning.
 I was suddenly awakened by a loud thump.
 I had heard it clearly.
 I had no doubts.
 Sitting up, I listened intently, hearing nothing.
 Rolling out of bed, I walked onto the upstairs landing, looking down into the living room."

 "From that angle, I could see through the blinds covering the window beside the front door.
 There was no one on the front porch.
 I listened a while longer and then went back to bed."

-Circling back around to his own chair, Dave sat down, leaning toward the fire to warm his hands.
+Circling back to his chair, Dave sat down, leaning toward the fire to warm his hands.
 "About a month later, I heard the noise again.
 It was roughly the same time of night.
 As before, I got out of bed and stared down into the living room.
 I still heard nothing.
-I was a bit concerned that something loud enough to wake me up did not bother the dogs at all."
+I was concerned that something loud enough to wake me up did not bother the dogs at all."

 "I was up late again a few months later, playing a game on the computer.
 You remember that computer and desk, don't you, Jason?"